vionta/arousa/README.md

 I think that Ivy adapts really well to transformation projects, where detail is key and every case may have some specific needs.
 Many of this tools are frequently handled with Ant.

-I already had some small experience with Ivy, and was struggling with non DRY practices.
-So, I hope that this can be useful as a jump in aid or as a hint other people.
+I already had some small experience with Ivy, and was struggling with non DRY practices on my xslt scripts.
+So, I hope that this can be useful as a jump in aid or as a hint for other people.
 Please use it and enjoy it.

 ## Quick Start. { .section}